Brink Junior High eSports Information

 Expectations

-Players will conduct themselves according to the district student handbook and Oklahoma Scholastic eSports handbook’s participant requirements.
+Players will conduct themselves according to the district student handbook and Oklahoma Scholastic Esports handbook’s participant requirements.
 Players will maintain a positive environment through encouragement, constructive feedback, and support of teammates.
 Players will handle equipment carefully and ensure all is returned before leaving practice and competitions.
 Players will have good sportsmanship in victory and defeat.
-Players will represent the Brink eSports team with respect, courtesy, and honesty.
+Players will represent the Brink Esports team with respect, courtesy, and honesty.
+Toxicity will not be tolerated and may result in dismissal from eSports.

 Responsibilities